hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 \end{align}
 $$
 {% endraw %}
-Sampling $\varepsilon$ clearly is easier than sampling $z$ directly, the problem ($\ref{eq2.1}$) turns out to be feasible. %Even better, the estimator ($\ref{eq2.5}$) is unbiased and practicable.
+Sampling $\varepsilon$ clearly is easier than sampling $z$ directly, the problem ($\ref{eq2.1}$) turns out to be feasible.

-\subsection{VAE} \label{VAEmodel}
+### <a name="VAEmodel"> VAE

 VAE adopts SVI and Amortized VI to make a powerful generative model.
-The term "generative" bases on the fact that VAE employs a neural network as \textit{generative network} alongside mentioned \textit{inference network}.
+The term "generative" bases on the fact that VAE employs a neural network as *generative network* alongside mentioned *inference network*.
 For simplicity, we only study VAE in setting of deep latent Gaussian model, i.e. hidden variable $z$ has (parameterized) normal distribution.
-Other settings which are less common can be found at \cite{KingmaThesis}, \cite{VariationalBayes}.
+Other settings which are less common can be found at [Kingma's Thesis](), [Kingma and Welling, 2014](https://arxiv.org/abs/1312.6114).

 \begin{figure}[H]
 	\centering